 We incurred \$3.6 million of debt issuance costs in connection with the amendment and restatement of the Credit Agreement.
-Total amortization expense for three-month fiscal periods ended April 3, 2020 and March 29, 2019 was \$0.2 million in both periods.
+Total amortization expense for three-month fiscal periods ended July 3, 2020 and June 28, 2019 was \$0.2 million in both periods.
+Total amortization expense for six-month fiscal periods ended July 3, 2020 and June 28, 2019 was \$0.4 million in both periods.

 Interest rates on amounts outstanding under the Credit Agreement are variable based on LIBOR.
 The LIBOR benchmark has been the subject of national, international, and other regulatory guidance and proposals for reform.
 In July 2017, the U.K. Financial Conduct Authority announced that it intends to stop persuading or compelling banks to submit rates for calculation of LIBOR after 2021.
 These reforms may cause LIBOR to perform differently than in the past, and LIBOR may ultimately cease to exist after 2021.
 Alternative benchmark rate(s) may replace LIBOR and could affect the Company's debt securities, derivative instruments, receivables, debt payments and receipts.
 At this time, it is not possible to predict the effect of any changes to LIBOR, any phase out of LIBOR or any establishment of alternative benchmark rates.
-Any new benchmark rate will likely not replicate LIBOR exactly, which could impact our contracts which terminate after 2021.
+Any new benchmark rate will likely not replicate LIBOR exactly, which could impact our contracts that terminate after 2021.
 There is uncertainty about how applicable law, the courts or the Company will address the replacement of LIBOR with alternative rates on variable rate retail loan contracts and other contracts that do not include alternative rate fallback provisions.
 In addition, any changes to benchmark rates may have an uncertain impact on our cost of funds and our access to the capital markets, which could impact our liquidity, financial position or results of operations.
 The interest rate for the amounts paid down on the revolving credit facility was 2.11%.
 In addition, we are required to pay a quarterly commitment fee on the unused revolving loan commitment amount at a rate ranging from 0.150% to 0.250% per annum, based on the Senior Secured Net Leverage Ratio.
 Fees for outstanding letters of credit range from 1.125% to 1.625%, based on the Senior Secured Net Leverage Ratio.

-Total average bank borrowings during the quarter ended April 3, 2020, were \$34.2 million compared to \$70.6 million for the year ended December 31, 2019.
-As of April 3, 2020 and December 31, 2019, there was \$417.0 million and \$647.4 million available for borrowing, respectively, under the revolving credit facility, net of letters of credit.
-However, based on EBITDA levels at April 3, 2020 and December 31, 2019, amounts available for borrowing were at least \$417.0 million and \$322.9 million, respectively.
+Total average bank borrowings during the six-month period ended July 3, 2020, were \$116.3 million compared to \$70.6 million for the year ended December 31, 2019.
+As of July 3, 2020 and December 31, 2019, there was \$433.5 million and \$647.4 million available for borrowing, respectively, under the revolving credit facility, net of letters of credit.
+However, based on EBITDA levels at July 3, 2020 and December 31, 2019, amounts available for borrowing, including new facilities, were at least \$470.7 million and \$322.9 million, respectively.
 Letters of credit are generally considered borrowings for purposes of the revolving credit facility.
-As of April 3, 2020, \$181.9 million letters of credit were outstanding, all of which were under the credit facility.
-Of this amount, \$162.7 million letters of credit relate to a certain JPF DCS contract.
-As of December 31, 2019, \$152.6 million letters of credit were outstanding, all of which were under the credit facility.
-Of this amount, \$146.2 million letters of credit relate to a JPF DCS contract.
+As of July 3, 2020 and December 31, 2019, \$165.4 and \$152.6 million letters of credit were outstanding, respectively, all of which were under the credit facility.
+Of these amounts, \$146.2 million letters of credit relate to a certain JPF DCS contract in both periods.